mattbobambrose/vapi4k/vapi4k-docs/topics/GettingStarted.md

 ## Install ngrok

-The [ngrok](https://ngrok.com/) proxy allows you to expose your local vapi4k ktor server to the internet.
+The [ngrok](https://ngrok.com/) proxy allows you to expose your local Vapi4k Ktor server to the internet.
-It is very useful for developing vapi4k apps because it greatly decreases your iteration time.
+It is very useful for developing Vapi4k apps because it greatly decreases your iteration time.
-It is also useful for watching the traffic between your app and the vapi.ai platform.
+It is also useful for watching the traffic between your app and the Vapi platform.
 To install ngrok, go to the [ngrok download page](https://ngrok.com/download) and follow the instructions for your operating system.